-Chris Paul, Rajon Rondo, and Brandon Ingram Fist Fight In L.A.
+NBA Brawl: Chris Paul, Rajon Rondo, And Brandon Ingram Fist Fight In LA

 — NBA Posts (@nbaredditposts) October 21, 2018

-Video of the altercation shows the moment Ingram took notice of the scrap and broke from the restraining hands of his teammates to go race over and pile on to the commotion.
-He’d get a full swing in on the action, prompting Anthony to motion towards him before he too was held back.
+Video of the altercation shows the moment Ingram took notice of the scrap and broke from the restraining hands of his teammates to race over and pile on to the commotion.
+He’d took a full swing on the action, prompting Anthony to motion toward him before he too was held back.

 At this point, there is no telling how Ingram may or may not feel about the opponent, but as far as the veterans are concerned, Paul and Rondo are known to have a history of bad blood with one another.